jimas95/Multi-Agent-Navigation/README.md

 It is written in Matlab.
 # Goal
 The goal of the project is that given a number of n agents, the current location of each one, the goal position and the current velocity of K nearest neighbors for each agent find the appropriate velocity (linear & angular) in order to have zero collisions.

+# Code files

+1. `VOR_RUN_V01.m` type (main), main file of project creates and executes each scenario, count step execution time and if any collisions have happened.
+Variable ΕΧ (line 33) selects scenarios and nx is the total number of agents.
+2. `RobotClass.m` type (class), each object of this class represents an agent, containing info such as velocity current position or size.
+3. `Square.m` type (class), each objected of this class represents a square obstacle
+4. `Cone.m` type (class), each object represents a cone RVO_AB.
+5. `execute_one_step.m` type (function), this is the 'heart' of our implementation calls all the appropriate functions in order to update velocities for all agents for one step dt.
+6. `rand_cir.m` type (function), return N uniformly sampling points inside a circle.
+7. `circle_sampling.m` type (independent program), made for debugging to prove the random uniform sampling of a circle works correctly.
+8. `cone_test.m` type (independent program), made for debugging purposes to see visually that we can find points that are inside or outside a cone.

 # Execute
 1. In order to run the code open in Matlab the directory `matlab_code`.
 2. Execute `VOR_RUN_V01.m`